 Previous | Next

 "Please don't go sad!"
-Dynoboom pleaded as Harry continued to cry.
-His tears caused everyone to reevaluate their success so far.
+Ricky pleaded as Harry continued to cry.
+His tears made everyone reevaluate their success so far.
 Was it really worth it?

 Evina knew things were starting to turn for the worse because they were already beginning to fight with each other.
-He went up to the rabbit to help him.
+He went up to Harry to help him.
 "It's not your fault that we're lost, and we don't need another toon to go sad.
 Remember why we fought those cogs?
-They are here because there is something that way that they don't want anyone to see.
+They're here because they don't want anyone to know what's in the west.
 I thought I saw a light ahead in the forest.
 I promise you we'll find the way out."

-Harry listened to him and calmed down.
-"Ok then, is everyone ready to continue?"
+Harry listened and found the strength to pull himself together.
+"Ok then, are we ready to continue?"

-"I suppose we're as ready as we'll ever be."
-Goopy mumbled.
+"I suppose we're as ready as we'll ever be," mumbled Goopy.

 The toons continued walking again.
 It was impossible to tell whether it was night or day.
 They were weak and had to take long, frequent breaks.
 On top of that, they hadn't slept at all since they left Clarabelle's facility.
 They didn't know if there was an end to the forest.
 For all they know, perhaps one day, they would fall off the edge of the world.

 There was still no end to the dark trees.
-When they noticed how they seemed to pass the same landmarks, they concluded that they were walking in circles.
+When they noticed that they seemed to pass the same landmarks, they concluded that they were walking in circles.

 They sat down to rest at the same place they rested the previous hour.
 Because of their extreme hunger, they didn't have any determination left to continue.
 They also had a strange feeling that something was following them.
 They frequently heard eerie noises and saw pairs of glowing eyes from behind bushes and trees.
 They feared that one of those pairs of eyes could belong to a cog or a strange, savage animal.